 Next up – the sleeves!

-6. Before attaching the sleeves, sew the continuous bound plackets on each sleeve following this tutorial (steps 1-11).
+6. Before attaching the sleeves, mark and cut your sleeve slits, then draft and sew the continuous bound plackets on each sleeve following this tutorial (steps 1-10 for sewing only).

 7. Pin the sleeves to the armholes right sides together.
 Make sure that the bound slits are positioned towards the back of your shirt.